Parley Baer: Commercials

 Baer voiced Ernie Keebler in the cookie commercials before he suffered a stroke in 1997 which affected both speech and movement.
 He recovered sufficiently to make a handful of appearances at old-time radio conventions in his later years.
 In the 1980s he dressed in old-time garb as "Mr. S", one of the company founders, in commercials for S&W Fine Foods.

 Personal life and death

-In 1946, Baer met and married circus aerialist and bareback rider Ernestine Clarke.
+In 1946, Baer met and married circus aerialist and bareback rider Elizabeth Ernestine Clarke.
 They were together for 54 years until her death on August 5, 2000, in Tarzana, California.

 Baer was a long-term member of St. Nicholas Episcopal Church in Encino, California, where he served in many capacities, including head usher.

 In 1969, Baer gave the eulogy at the funeral of The Andy Griffith Show castmate Howard McNear.
 McNear had portrayed Mayberry's Floyd the Barber and Baer had played Mayor Roy Stoner.
 McNear also portrayed Doc Adams in the radio version of Gunsmoke, often interacting with Baer's character, Chester Proudfoot.

 On November 11, 2002, following another stroke, Baer was taken to the Motion Picture & Television Country House and Hospital.
 Eleven days later, at the age of 88, he died there.